gbinal/p-o-d.github.com/glossary.md

 ### TSV

 A simple text format for a database table.
 Each record in the table is one line of the text file.
-Each field value of a record is separated from the next by a tab stop character – it is a form of the more general delimiter-separated values format. —*[source](http://en.wikipedia.org/wiki/Tab-separated_values)*
+Each field value of a record is separated from the next by a tab stop character.
+It is a form of the more general delimiter-separated values format. —*[source](http://en.wikipedia.org/wiki/Tab-separated_values)*

 ### Unstructured Data